 If you’re a new remote pilot with no previous pilot’s license, your path to a commercial remote pilot’s license will look different than if you already hold a part 61 license and are current on your flight reviews.

 Commercial drone operators must prove that they understand FAA airspace rules and will not operate the drones in a manner that could be unsafe for both air traffic and individuals on the ground.

 Here’s a high-level summary of the two paths to a commercial Part 107 drone pilot license:

 Per the FAA, new would-be “remote pilots” must meet the following requirements:

-- Once a drone pilot certificate is issued, the remote pilot must keep that certificate easily accessible any time they are flying a UAS
+Once a certificate is issued, the remote pilot must keep that certificate easily accessible any time they are flying a UAS

 Pro Tip: Pilots who hold a manned aircraft pilot’s license do not need to take the Part 107 knowledge test.

 The list of no-fly locations for drones keeps growing as new policies and laws are put in place to make the airspace over locations like national parks and large-scale public events off-limits for drone pilots.